nnamon/nandynarwhals-blog/_posts/2021-12-28-sieberrsec-ctf-3.0-digginginthedump.md

   - sieberrsec
   - writeup
   - forensics
+  - chrome
+  - dpapi
+  - mimikatz
+  - windows
 ---

-Summary: The PHP function realpath can be tricked to allow other protocol wrappers to be used in readfile by specially crafting the directories in an unzipped zip file.
+Summary: A dump of a Windows user's AppData containing Google Chrome library data files and Windows DPAPI master key files can be used in conjunction with the user's computer password to extract saved website login credentials.

 ## Challenge Prompt